alonsocampana/PanThera/README.md

 The pre-trained models can be downloaded and extracted from [Zenodo](/guides/content/editing-an-existing-page#modifying-front-matter](https://zenodo.org/records/14216168)

-The output will be stored in {==your_file_prediction.csv==}, and an additional column, `prediction`, will contain the average predicted inhibitory effect of the ensemble.
+The output will be stored in {*your_file_prediction.csv*}, and an additional column, `prediction`, will contain the average predicted inhibitory effect of the ensemble.

 Additionally, it can be ran as a docker image:
 first the image is built: